ClaudiaLie/SpeedTyping/README.md

 # Overview
 This project is the submission of the second Milestone Project for Code Institute Full Stack Development course.

-The project focuses on the use of JavaScript as main resource to create and Interactive Front-End website.
+The project focuses on the use of JavaScript as main resource to create an Interactive Front-End website.
 The website has to respond to the users' actions, allowing users to actively engage with data.
 To reach the project requirements I have decided to create a speed-typing videogame with a simple but eye-catching style and intuitive navigation for the user.